michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 Extensions are small snippets of code that extend the functionality of the VSCode editor in some way.
 We will see an example of using the ESlint extension in the next section.

 1. To add extensions to VSCode, open up VSCode and press `ctrl + shift + x+`.
-1. The windows that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
+1. The window that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
 This will let you see the images and more info about extensions.
-1. Add in these extensions : `eslint, open in browser, Debugger for Chrome`
+1. Some basic recommended extensions : `eslint, open in browser, Debugger for Chrome, html5 snippets`

-We will be using ESlint in the next section, but you can read the info about the other two in VSCode.
+We will be using ESlint in the next section so make sure you grab that one, but you can read info about the other ones in VSCode.

 ### Linters and ESlint